wenthecook/ASP.Net-LearningNotes/Part2/chapter12_from_controller_to_view.md

 ### View() Method

 - View() will search cshtml files in the two default paths.
 - View(string viewName) will use cshtml file in path viewName.
 Notice, **viewName** is a **path string**.
-It could be relative or absolute like "../MyViews/Test", "MyViews/Test.cshtml", "/MyViews/Test.cshtml" or "~/MyViews/Test.cshtml". _Absolute path_ must be with ".cshtml" suffix.
+It could be relative or absolute like "../MyViews/Test", "MyViews/Test.cshtml", "/MyViews/Test.cshtml" or "~/MyViews/Test.cshtml". _Absolute path_ must be with ".cshtml" suffix, but _Relative Path_ could ignore the ".cshtml" at the end.
 - View(object model) will transfer the object model into the default view file.
 - View(string viewName, object model) will choose view file viewName and pass the model into it.